solana-foundation/mosaic/README.md

 # Mosaic

-A comprehensive TypeScript monorepo for managing Token-2022 tokens with extensions on Solana, specifically designed for Stablecoin and Arcade Token use cases with advanced access control features.
+A comprehensive TypeScript monorepo for managing Token-2022 tokens with extensions on Solana, specifically designed for different token templates for Stablecoins, RWAs, and Arcade Token.
+It includes built in advanced access control features such as integration with sRFC-37.

 ## 🏗️ Project Structure